 John and Yoko released Some Time in New York City.
-For the record sleeve they used the album cover from Fillmore East ’71, scribbled all over it and scrawled in what they thought the songs were.
-Then they took writing credits and publishing credits, stealing Zappa’s music for a profit (if anybody had bought the album, but thats beside the point).
+For the record sleeve they used the album cover from Fillmore East ’71, scribbled all over it, and scrawled in what they thought the songs were.
+They took writing and publishing credits, stealing the music for profit (if anybody had bought the album, but that’s beside the point).

 For the final insult… here’s the story of the from Frank himself:

 Its all part of a long line of undocumented theft and disrespect towards the inimitable Zappa who saw through them from the beginning.
 He released the worlds first concept albumand double album in ’66 with his major label debut Freak Out!.